 Cisco Snort

-Cisco Snort can perform real-time traffic analysis and packet logging as an open-source prevention system.
-So the same engine runs in the commercial product as in the open-source development.
+As an open-source prevention system, Cisco Snort can perform real-time traffic analysis and packet logging.
+So, the same engine runs in commercial products as in open-source development.
 The open-source core engine has over 5 million downloads and 500,000 registered users.
 Snort is a leader in its field.
 Before the Cisco IPS team got their hands on it, Snort was released in 1998, and the program was meant to be a packet logger.
 You can still download the first version.
 It has come a long way since then.
 So Snort is so much more than a Cisco IPS.

-In reality, Snort is a flexible high-performance packet processing engine.
-And the latest version of Snort 3 is pluggable, so you can add modules to make it adaptable to cover different security aspects.
+In reality, Snort is a flexible, high-performance packet processing engine.
+The latest version of Snort 3 is pluggable, so you can add modules to make it adaptable to cover different security aspects.
 Snort 2 to Snort 3 takes two years to evolve.
-With the release of 7, Cisco Secure Firewall Threat Defence introduced Snort 3 on FMC-managed devices.
-Now we can have a Snort 3 filter with the Cisco Firewall, rule groups, and rule recommendations.
+With the release 7, Cisco Secure Firewall Threat Defence introduced Snort 3 on FMC-managed devices.
+Now, we can have a Snort 3 filter with the Cisco Firewall, rule groups, and rule recommendations.
 These combined will help you use the Cisco firewall better to improve your security posture.

 Snort 2